 Staff

-Crystal Gloistein
+Crystal Small

 I joined EAN’s staff in 2019 after learning of the position from my Prescott College alumni group.
 After college in northern Arizona, I lived in the San Francisco Bay Area for several years before moving back to the Philadelphia area.
-I have two adult sons who live in Tucson, Arizona and western Massachusetts who I visit as often as possible.
+I have two adult sons who live in Arizona and Pennsylvania who I visit as often as possible.
 I am an avid lover of music, traveling, animals, nature and photography, and very much enjoy my daily walks in the woods with my “pack” consisting of two dogs and two cats.

 EAN Program & Communications Manager